muratk5n/thirdwave/en/README.md

 ---

 If co2 increases are during the winter, then priority should be to fix heating, making that process renewable..
-And of course H2, NH3 are the best solutions for that too.
-See CHP, Combined Heat and Power systems.
+Surprise (!)
+H2, NH3 are the best solutions for that too.
+See CHP, Combined Heat and Power.

 ---